Future & Ethical Branding

 How do I decide between vector and raster-based programs for my projects?

-Use vector software (Illustrator, Affinity Designer) for logos, icons, and anything that needs scaling.
+Use vector software (Illustrator, Affinity Designer) for logos, icons, and any graphics that need scaling.
 Use raster programs (Photoshop, GIMP) for photo manipulation and texture-heavy work.
 The most successful designers master both.
-If you're starting, focus on vector first—it's more complex to learn but more versatile for commercial work.
-Remember: You can always convert vector to raster, but it is not reliably the other way around.
+If you’re starting, focus on vector first—it’s more complex to learn but more versatile for commercial work.
+Remember: You can always convert a vector to a raster, but it is not reliable the other way around.

 What computer specs should I prioritise for graphic design work?

 RAM is king, followed by the processor, then the graphics card.
-Most design software is RAM-hungry—aim for a minimum of 16GB, preferably 32GB.
+Most design software is RAM-hungry—aim for at least 16GB, preferably 32GB.
 For processors, multi-core performance matters more than clock speed.
 Colour accuracy trumps display resolution—a properly calibrated 1080p monitor beats an uncalibrated 4K display every time for professional work.
-Don't waste money on gaming specs that won't translate to design performance.
+Don’t waste money on gaming specs that won’t translate to design performance.

 How much does font selection matter in professional design work?